Coreoz/create-plume-react-project/README.md

 Usage
 -----
-Create a new project in the current folder with: `npx create-plume-react-project@latest --template admin --projectName admin-vel`
+Create a new project in the current folder with:
+- Yarn (more reliable): `yarn dlx create-plume-react-project --template admin --projectName admin-vel`
+- Or with NPX: `npx create-plume-react-project@latest --template admin --projectName admin-vel`

 Once project is created, it can be started with:
 1. `yarn` to resolve dependencies